-Though we are unable to accept checks or offer payment plans at this time, CareCredit does offer monthly billing.
+Though we are unable to accept checks or offer payment plans at this time, CareCredit and Scratchpay offer monthly billing.

 Are there any payment plans available?

-Currently, the only payment plan we accept is through CareCredit.
-It's a medical credit card that offers no interest payment plans for 6 months.
-Visit their website for more info.
+CareCredit is a medical credit card that offers no interest payment plans for 6 months.
+Visit their website here for more info.